 1: Plant your seeds by December 1st, each one in an individual pot.
 Since most seed companies have not started sending out their catalogues by December 1st, this means you need to contact the companies much earlier.
 As the seeds are ripe in July or August, email various companies asking for fresh seeds; say you want to plant them by December 1st.
 Stress that you do not want old seeds left over from the previous year; you want fresh seeds produced this year.
 They can be planted as soon as they arrive, from August onwards; there is no need to refrigerate, soak or striate.

 2: It is very important to place the pots on a surface where water can drain away immediately.
 Do not stand in saucers or trays, which would retain water and rot the seed.
 Do not overwater.
 They seem to do better if the pots are placed outside rather than in a greenhouse; the cold, rain, hail, frost and snow will not harm them, and may in fact stimulate them to germinate.
-(The one exception is constant rain, day after day; if the soil in the pot is waterlogged, the seed will rot.)
+(The one exception is constant rain; if the soil in the pot is constantly very wet, the seed will rot.)
 If outside, protect from birds, foxes etc; a piece of chicken wire folded around the group of pots like a cage, is useful.

 3: From the beginning of February onwards, check for germinated seedlings daily.
 Remove each germinated seedling to a place of safety in order to protect from snails, and grow on like any other seedling.
 If you particularly want a straight root, remember to use a disproportionately large plant pot.